 On a public tour of TRIUMF you’ll find a colour correct 1:20th scale model of TRIUMF’s large cyclotron.
-You might also hear the story about how this is the world’s ‘largest yellow and pink and seafoam green machine ever built.’
+You might also hear the story about how this is the world’s ‘largest blue and peach and seafoam green machine ever built.’
+There was intention behind the visual design of this machine that remains a useful safety feature.

 With this history in mind, TRIUMF’s main cyclotron holds as one of the largest artist endeavours of BC Binning’s career, carefully preserved in a concrete and steel vault located 40-feet under ground.